FearTheDeer9/AmortizedBayesianOptimization/docs/api/avici_integration.md

    - ParentSetPosterior data structure for rich posterior representation
    - Encoding and enumeration of parent sets
    - Inference utilities for prediction and training
-   - Custom neural network model for parent set prediction
+   - Custom neural network model with BIC scoring for robustness

 ---